 Many buildings are built and decorated according to the Victorian-era, with many shops bearing the mark of a bygone time – quaint antique furniture shops and traditional businesses such as book shops, antique clothing stores and a book binder pepper the town, adding to the feeling of being in the olden days.
 This adds to the town’s rustic charm, drawing tourists in by the crowds.

-Adding to the quaintness of the town is a colony of little blue penguins, who have been living in a disused quarry on the harbor nearby the historic town.
+Adding to the quaintness of the town is a colony of little blue penguins, who have been living in a disused quarry on the harbor near the historic town.
 Slightly further up south lives a colony of yellow-eyed penguins at Bushy Beach as well.

 Since then, guided tours have started cropping up to cater to domestic and international tourists hoping to catch a glimpse of the adorable penguins.